varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/random-walks.md

 where $dW(t)$ is a one-dimensional Wiener Process.
 ````

 Eqn. {eq}`eq-SDE-BM` is one of the simplest models of a Brownian motion process.
 For example, Louis Bachelier used a similar model to describe stock prices in his pioneering thesis work in 1900 {cite:p}`Bachelier:2006vl`.
-However, there are a few technical issues with Eqn. {eq}`eq-SDE-BM`.

-### Discrete approximation of a continuous process
+Let's develop a numerical solution for {eq}`eq-SDE-BM` and then compare that with the analytical solution.

+### Numerical solution ordinary brownian motion
 Brownian motion simulations of stock prices often focus on computing values of the noise terms $W(t_{1}),W(t_{2}),\dots,W(t_{n})$ and
 the state terms (e.g., the `XYZ` share price) $X(t_{1}), X(t_{2}), \dots, X(t_{n})$ at discrete times $0 < t_{1} < t_{2} < \dots < t_{n}$.
 However, Eqn. {eq}`eq-SDE-BM` and the underlying
 Wiener process are continuous in time.
 To bridge this gap, we need to develop a discretization procedure that approximates the solution of
-Eqn. {eq}`eq-SDE-BM` at the discrete-time points that are interested in.
+Eqn. {eq}`eq-SDE-BM` at discrete-time points.
 The easiest of these procedures is the [Euler–Maruyama method](https://en.wikipedia.org/wiki/Euler–Maruyama_method).

 Let $Z_{1},\dots,Z_{n}$ denote independent standard normal random variables.
 For an ordinary Brownian motion, where $t_{o} = 0$ and $W(0) = 0$, the solution to Eqn. {eq}`eq-SDE-BM` can be approximated using the [Euler–Maruyama method](https://en.wikipedia.org/wiki/Euler–Maruyama_method), which gives the recurrence relationship: